dojo/docs/dijit/form/TextBox.rst

 Move focus to the next widget in the tab order.
 Tab Move focus to the prior widget in the tab order.
 Shift+Tab Submit the form.
-Enter Revert the last entry.
-Esc If the user has not entered data, the Esc key is ignored.
+Enter
 ================================================    =================================================